Joezanini/flask_wxcc_desktop_starter/README.md

-# Webex Contact Center REST Agent Desktop STARTER
+# Webex CC RESTful API Agent Desktop STARTER

 This repository contains a sample Flask application that demonstrates how to integrate with the Webex Contact Center REST API.
 The application allows agents to log in and log out of a Desktop Session, and handles OAuth authentication with Webex.